filecoin-saturn/L1-node/README.md

 ## Stopping a node

-To gracefully stop a node a not receive a penalty, run:
+To gracefully stop a node and not receive a penalty, run:

 ```bash
   sudo docker kill --signal=SIGTERM saturn-node